pingcap/tidb-operator/en/backup-to-s3.md

     select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
     ```

-    In the output of the command above, if the value of `tikv_gc_lifetime` is still larger than expected (10m by default), it means TiDB Operator failed to automatically recover the value.
-Therefore, you need to set `tikv_gc_lifetime` back to the previous value manually:
+    In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (10m by default), it means TiDB Operator failed to automatically recover the value.
+Therefore, you need to set `tikv_gc_life_time` back to the previous value manually:

     {{< copyable "sql" >}}